 Bath Centre for Fatigue Services (BCFS) is a nationally recognised centre of clinical excellence and offers a 6 week, supported self-management programme through which patients are enabled to better manage their condition using a biopsychosocial approach.
 Subjective, self-reporting of activity is integral to this programme.

-Since March 2020 due to Covid-19 restrictions the format of the BCFS programme has been altered, enabling those referred to the service to follow this same self-management programme through phone call or video conferencing.
+Since March 2020, due to Covid-19 restrictions, the format of the BCFS programme was altered, enabling those referred to the service to follow this same self-management programme through phone call or video conferencing.

 KiActiv® Health is a guided online programme that includes a personal interactive dashboard, a validated physical activity monitor, and remote support from a KiActiv® trained mentor.
 Participants receive 6 phone calls with a KiActiv® mentor at key times during the 12 weeks.
 The calls help participants build an understanding of the value of their daily activities and the confidence to plan, monitor and make the most of their available energy, without compulsion or prescription.

-The KiActiv® Health programme will run alongside the BCFS programmes for 12 weeks.
+The KiActiv® Health programme ran alongside the BCFS programmes for 12 weeks.
 It is anticipated that engagement with the personalised dashboard, supported by calls with their dedicated mentor will help participants build confidence in monitoring, assessing and balancing their own physical activity levels.
-At the end of the 12 weeks the participants will retain access to the activity monitors and their personal dashboards.
-This will enable them to continue to monitor their physical activity levels with the objective of making sustained changes in combination with learning and skills gained from the BCFS programme.
+At the end of the 12 weeks the participants were able to retain access to the activity monitors and their personal dashboards.
+This enabled them to continue to monitor their physical activity levels with the objective of making sustained changes in combination with learning and skills gained from the BCFS programme.

 Building an evidence base

 Replenish-ME is one of two projects being piloted under the theme of ‘Keeping Healthy at Home’ which forms part of the Future Challenges programme.
-KiActiv® have already been commissioned in Gloucestershire to support people with type 2 diabetes and other long term conditions to increase their physical activity levels.
-However this will be the first time it will be used in the NHS to help patients optimise physical activity in order to facilitate better control of their fluctuating energy availability.
+KiActiv® has already been commissioned in Gloucestershire to support people with type 2 diabetes and other long term conditions to increase their physical activity levels.
+However this is the first time it will be used in the NHS to help patients optimise physical activity in order to facilitate better control of their fluctuating energy availability.